jan-bogaerts/mark/src/markdownCode.md

   - name: 'constants'
   - dependencies: []
   - isJson: true
-- create a global instance of the service
-- register the global instance of the service as a transformer with the cybertron-service: `cybertronService.register(this, false)`
 - functions:
   - extract-quotes: extract all the locations in the text that contain quotes
   ```python (pseudo)